dev-kanishk/FTlabs_task/README.md

 **Step-10** Run command: `python manage.py runserver`
 <br/>

-## For Hosted somewhere in a publicly accessible location like AWS or PythonAnywhere
+## For Hosting somewhere in a publicly accessible location like AWS or PythonAnywhere
 * Make sure DEBUG is False
 * ALLOWED_HOST is configured according to usecase
 * command: `python manage.py collectstatic` for collecting all the static